Peaceful Evolution theory: Uses of the term

-Post-Tiananmen protest
+Post-Tiananmen Square protests and massacre

-Chinese sensitivities to the idea of a Peaceful Evolution strategy by foreign powers were heightened by the post-Tiananmen crackdown climate of 1989, and the series of regime collapses in Eastern Europe later that year.
-Initially, Chinese communist leaders deemed the regime changes in the European countries as an "internal affair."
+Chinese sensitivities to the idea of a Peaceful Evolution strategy by foreign powers were heightened following the 1989 Tiananmen Square protests and massacre and the series of regime collapses in Eastern Europe later that year.
+Initially, CCP leaders deemed the regime changes in the European countries as an "internal affair."
 In their own meetings, however, they declared them a matter of foreign subversion, also known as peaceful evolution.

+Deng Xiaoping believed that economic reforms should continue after order was restored, whereas Chen Yun and other conservatives argued that the protests resulted from Deng’s liberalization policies under Hu Yaobang and Zhao Ziyang.
+They proposed revising the 13th Party Congress (1987)’s focus on economic construction to include resistance against “peaceful evolution” — a term denoting democratization via trade and openness.
+Modernization theory holds that economic development fosters individual autonomy, social secularization, and civil society, ultimately leading to democratization.
+This notion of “peaceful evolution” both legitimized the West’s post-1989 engagement with China and strengthened conservative calls to roll back reform.

-Wang Zhen sought to arm Chinese troops with the ideological shield to guard against Western idea—while on a military inspection tour of Xinjiang he said "unswervingly follow the socialist road... the road may be winding and the struggle fierce...
+Wang Zhen sought to arm People's Liberation Army troops with the ideological shield to guard against Western idea—while on a military inspection tour of Xinjiang he said "unswervingly follow the socialist road... the road may be winding and the struggle fierce...
 In our opposition to peaceful evolution, a key tenet is to fortify the brains of the entire party with Marxism–Leninism and Mao Zedong Thought."
-Jiang Zemin, the Party leader after June 4, said that peaceful evolution posed a "major danger" for communist countries.
+Deng Liqun was also among the Chinese leadership who contended that Reform and Opening Up made China more susceptible to the peaceful evolution strategy.

 A three-part article was published in the People's Daily after the massacre titled "On Peaceful Evolution."
 It argued that the collapse of communist regimes in Europe were a result of "bourgeois liberalization," which refers to Peaceful Evolution, and that the democracy protests in China had also been an attempt to "negate party leadership by political pluralism, and negate public ownership in the economy by privatization."
 The CCP's crackdown was able to "crush the peaceful evolution strategy of the imperialists," according to scholar Jialin Zhang.